An article written by Guillaume Duckerts.

-The journey of Samadi towards sustainability all started with yoga.
+The journey of Samadi towards sustainability started with yoga.
 In Andrea’s words, yoga is “a holistic practice, one of the components of taking good care of ourselves”.
 In this line of idea, it’s just a step away to eat healthy and organic food.

 In today’s society, people depend a lot of crops like rice and wheat, and knowing how to feed oneself with other types of plants is definitely an empowering experience.

 Why all vegetarian?
-It’s first about the wellbeing of humans, avoiding chemicals and antibiotics used in industrial cattle farms.
+It’s first about the well-being of humans, avoiding chemicals and antibiotics used in industrial cattle farms.
 Then, it is also an issue of animal welfare.
 Finally, it’s about avoiding the disastrous impact of raising cattle on lands that could provide plant-based products for the masses otherwise.
 To build the menu, help from a specialist chef was sought.

-Small gestures to make a big impact.
+Small initiatives to make a big impact.

 In short, after doing everything possible to avoid waste, everything, including paper, is reused as much as possible before being disposed of in the best way possible.
 This falls in line with the 5R’s method of managing waste: refuse, reduce, reuse, recycle and rot.

 Samadi provides training for its staff members in the field of sustainable practices.
-In addition to that, the new shop will be used as a way to educate both customers and traders to better agricultural approaches, using less chemicals and generating less waste.
-Finally, as one of the organizers of the Sunday Market in Canggu, Samadi has played a role in triggering the diminution of single-use plastic packaging.
+In addition to that, the new shop will be used as a way to educate both customers and traders on better agricultural approaches, using less chemicals and generating less waste.
+Finally, as one of the organizers of the Sunday Market in Canggu, Samadi has played a role in triggering the decrease of single-use plastic packaging.
 That’s an issue of importance, since giving away plastic packaging is often seen as a gesture of kindness by the inhabitants.

-A multi-purpose pound: smart design in action
+A multi-purpose pond: smart design in action

 If sustainability means the world to you, if you enjoy meeting fellow yoga practitioners and want to learn to prepare mouth-watering vegetarian food, visit their website or pay them a visit!
 If you want to discuss any ideas from this article, feel free to reach out to Andrea via the contact form!

-Andrea, Damien and Abdi are part of the community of like-minded entrepreneurs and change-makers of BGreener.
+Andrea, Damien and Abdi are part of the community of like-minded entrepreneurs and change makers of BGreener.